sakura-no-hana/hanalon/README.md

 ## Usage

-There are a few steps to set up this Discord bot locally.
+There are a few steps to use this Discord bot locally.

+### Running

 - Modify the `config.yaml` file. `token` is your bot token, `mongo` is your MongoDB connection URI, `guild` is the guild ID you plan on testing with, `devs` is a list of the developers' user IDs.